esmini/esmini/Hello-World_coding-example/README.md

 ```

 ### External control of Ego
 A silly example showing how you can just take control over vehicle state via the API.
-The Ego car will move one meter along the Y-axis for each frame...
+The Ego car will move one meter along the Y-axis for each frame while rotating...

+First step is to modify the cut-in_interactive.xosc scenario.
+Make a copy named "cut-in_external.xosc".
+In that file, replace "interactiveDriver" controller with "externalController" by changing the line:
+`<CatalogReference catalogName="ControllerCatalog" entryName="interactiveDriver" />`
+to:
+`<CatalogReference catalogName="ControllerCatalog" entryName="externalController" />`

 Now we will also introduce the quit_flag, which lets you quit by pressing 'Esc' key.
 ```C++